Frequently Asked Questions

 • Why aren‘t the marks I‘ve entered in the Grade Centre, visible to SPS?

-Marks are only sent to ISIS when you carry out the final grade mapping step.
+Marks are only sent to ISIS when you carry out the grade mapping process including the final step to 'Extract Grades'.
 Please see our guidance on How to submit your marks to ISIS (mapping your marks).

 If you believe you have carried out this process but your SPS team cannot see the marks in ISIS, please contact Learning & Research Systems for advice.